Editor’s Note: This story is reprinted from

 Nearly two months ago, Jobs used an

-to urge the major music label companies to
+open letter to urge the major music label companies to

 abandon copy protection.
 His idea met with instant criticism from some record executives, including Warner Music CEO Edgar Bronfman, who